 Chambers was established in 1975 in South Square, Gray’s Inn, from which it quickly grew in size and reputation.
 In 1991, we moved to 3 Gray’s Inn Square before finally arriving at 25 Bedford Row in 2002.

 Set up as a criminal defence set, it is fitting that 25 Bedford Row was the address from which Sir William Garrow, arguably the greatest criminal advocate of all time, practised his art.
 Garrow (1760-1840) was a fearless defence advocate who almost single-handedly created the rules of the modern criminal trial, appearing almost daily at the Old Bailey

 Former members of chambers include two circuit judges: HHJ Philip Statman and HHJ Sylvia de Bertodano.

-In 2009, Rock Tansey QC stepped down as Head of Chambers to be succeeded initially by Paul Mendelle QC and George Carter-Stephenson QC who were then subsequently joined by Jeremy Dein QC in 2014.
+In 2009, Rock Tansey QC stepped down as Head of Chambers to be succeeded initially by Paul Mendelle KC and George Carter-Stephenson KC who were then subsequently joined by Jeremy Dein KC in 2014.

 Their reputation for excellence is demonstrated by involvement in almost every recent major serious trial, whether in fraud, terrorism or general crime.